 - Other worthwhile places to visit in Mallorca: we’ve heard Caló del Moro is a gorgeous beach.
 In addition, Cap de Pera Lighthouse is a fascinating attraction beautifully set on the coast.

-For other epic coastal walks in the Balearic Islands, check out our Menorca hiking guide.
+For other epic coastal walks nearby, read our Mallorca hiking guide, where we talk about the nine best day hikes on the island.
+Otherwise, check out our Menorca hiking guide.

 Leave a comment